kallekekale/SoftwareDesignProj/backend/README.md

 ## Running the Application

-To start the application, run:
+To start the application in development, run:
 ```bash
 mvn spring-boot:run -Dspring-boot.run.profiles=dev
 ```